 The Endsheet Area is used to create four- or six-page reinforced endsheets (four pages is standard).
-Endsheets are attached to the front and back of the book block during the binding process.
+For hardbound books, endsheets are attached to the front and back of the book block during the binding process.
 Endsheets are critical to the strength, durability and overall longevity of a hardcover casebound book.